BNasmith/PTForsyth/PTFWorkofChrist.md

 His Cross, and His work, represents the best that God can do upon them.
 The sacrifice of the Cross was not man in Christ pleasing
-God ; it was God in Christ reconciling man, and in a certain sense, reconciling Himself.
+God; it was God in Christ reconciling man, and in a certain sense, reconciling Himself.
 My point at this moment is that the Cross of Christ was Christ reconciling man.
-It was not heroic man dying for a beloved and honoured God ; it^ was God in some form dying for man.
+It was not heroic man dying for a beloved and honoured God; it^ was God in some form dying for man.
 God dying for man.
-I am not afraid of that phrase ;
+I am not afraid of that phrase;
 I cannot do without it.
-God dying for man ; and for such men hostile, malignantly hostile men.
-That is a puzzling phrase where we read in a gospel : " Greater love hath no man than this, that a man lay down his life for his friends."
+God dying for man; and for such men hostile, malignantly hostile men.
+That is a puzzling phrase where we read in a gospel: " Greater love hath no man than this, that a man lay down his life for his friends."
 There is more love in the phrase of the epistle, that a man should lay down